Cray-HPE/docs-csm/operations/node_management/Replace_a_Compute_Blade.md

     ```

     - When `LastDiscoveryStatus` displays as `DiscoverOK`, the node BMC has been successfully discovered.
     - If the last discovery state is `DiscoveryStarted` then the BMC is currently being inventoried by HSM.
     - If the last discovery state is `HTTPsGetFailed` or `ChildVerificationFailed`, then an error has
       occurred during the discovery process.

-13. Enable each node individually in the HSM database (in this example, the nodes are `x1000c3s0b0n0-n3`).
+1. Enable each node individually in the HSM database (in this example, the nodes are `x1000c3s0b0n0-n3`).

-14. Optional: To force rediscovery of the components in the chassis (the example shows cabinet 1000, chassis 3).
+1. Optional: Force rediscovery of the components in the chassis (the example shows cabinet 1000, chassis 3).

     ```bash
-    ncn-m001# cray hsm inventory discover create --xnames x1000c3
+    ncn-mw# cray hsm inventory discover create --xnames x1000c3
     ```

-15. Optional: Verify that discovery has completed (`LastDiscoveryStatus` = "`DiscoverOK`").
+1. Optional: Verify that discovery has completed (`LastDiscoveryStatus` = "`DiscoverOK`").

     ```bash
-    ncn-m001# cray hsm inventory redfishEndpoints describe x1000c3 Type = "ChassisBMC"
+    ncn-mw# cray hsm inventory redfishEndpoints describe x1000c3 --format toml
+    ```

+    Example output:

+    ```toml
+    Type = "ChassisBMC"
     Domain = ""
     MACAddr = "02:13:88:03:00:00"